-With mounting evidence that kids need time out from the crazy whirl of screen time, busy social lives and the inevitable stresses that come with school and learning about friendship, parents are looking for ways to encourage their children to take stock, unwind, boost their confidence and find gratitude.
+With mounting evidence that kids need time out from the crazy whirl of screen time, busy social lives and the inevitable stresses that come hand in hand with school and learning about friendship, parents are looking for ways to encourage their children to take stock, unwind, boost their confidence and find gratitude.

 Enter the gratitude journal!

-And, gratitude is the key word here.
-Lots of research shows that regularly writing down what you are grateful for – no matter how small – can help build positivity, optimism and self esteem as well as reducing stress and even helping you sleep better.
+And gratitude is the key word here.
+Plenty of research shows that regularly writing down what you are grateful for – no matter how small – can help build positivity, optimism and self esteem as well as reducing stress and even helping you sleep better.
 It is no surprise that the gentle, yet purposeful act of putting pen to paper is an antidote to over-stimulating tech and social media as well as a great way for children to feel physically in control of their feelings.

-Whether you think your child needs a boost and could do with reminding that there are in fact, lots of great things in their life to celebrate and you want to help them visualise a bright future or you’re coming from a different angle and think they’ve been a little spoilt and have lost their appreciation of the simple joys in life, a gratitude journal could be a great way of helping a child to pause and think and take some valuable time out.
+Whether you think your child needs a boost and could do with reminding that there are in fact, lots of great things in their life to celebrate and you want to help them visualise a bright future or you’re coming from a different angle and think they’ve been a little spoilt and have lost their appreciation of the simple joys in life, a gratitude journal could be a great way of helping a child to reflect and take some valuable time out.

 If you’re worried that this all sounds a bit too serious for your child, there are lots and lots of really fun and funny journals that will engage kids and make them laugh at the same time as creating an opportunity to think positively and re-set.